 According to Haringhová (2010: 90) requirements for a quality translator of subtitles and dialogue sheets as dubbing materials suggest that the complexity and "hybridity" of their profile overlap with the requirements for a quality interpreter: "(...) they must be highly proficient in the source and target languages, their registers, dialects and nuances, as well as able to simplify and reduce the language; to trim the idea in a way that the viewer does not get lost in the context and ensure that they transfer the unfamiliar realia into the context of the domestic culture".
-The improving of auditory skills in the language skill comprehension, conceptualisation of the information and (to some extent) direct contact with the actual world of the source culture represent important aspects of the preparation of future translators and interpreters, who are both mediators of intercultural communication and carriers of the transcultural communication.
+The improving of auditory skills in the language skill comprehension, conceptualisation of the information and (to some extent) direct contact with the actual world of the source culture represent important aspects of intercultural communication and carriers of the transcultural communication.
 The regular and measured incorporation of the cultural components into the individual content standards in the translation and interpreting studies through authentic audiovisual materials is natural, inevitable and desirable.